 Hog Creek Wind Project has an installed capacity of 66 megawatts (MW) – enough to power approximately 20,000 average Ohio homes with clean energy each year.

 Hog Creek Wind Project yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Hog Creek represents a capital investment of approximately $112 million and will disperse millions of dollars in payments to local governments through the life of the project.
-The project created 235 full-time equivalent jobs during construction as well as four permanent jobs.
-Through 2017, $3.8 million has been spent within 50 miles of the wind farm.
+Hog Creek represents a capital investment of approximately $112 million and will disperse millions of dollars in cumulative payments to local governments through the life of the project.
+The project created 235 full-time equivalent jobs during construction as well as five permanent jobs.
+Through 2018, approximately $4.4 million has been spent within 50 miles of the wind farm.

 Hog Creek Wind Project saves more than 117 million gallons of water each year and will displace carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 Hog Creek Wind Project is compatible with other land uses and provides a stable form of income to local landowners.
 More than $620,000 has been paid to the wind farm’s landowners through 2018.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.